Clustering-induced attraction in granular mixtures of rods and spheres: Abstract

 \section{Abstract}

-A novel attractive force induced by fluctuations is observed in a quasi-2D vertically shaken granular gas of rods and spheres.
-This granular attraction increases as the shaking intensity increases.
-Velocity distributions of spheres inside and outside configurations of a pair of rods trapping a line of spheres are measured, showing a clear suppression of the momentum acquired by the spheres in direction perpendicular to the rods, thus confining fluctuations in between of such pair of rods.
-Depletion and fluctuation-induced pairs are clearly distinguished by the presence or absence of spheres trapped within a couple of rods.
-Excluded volume effects and fluctuation-induced attraction are measured through liberated area and number of fluctuation-induced pairs as a function of time respectively.
-The presence of stable fluctuation-induced pairs reveals an attraction comparable to the one purely induced by depletion forces.
-Furthermore, evidence of layering of spheres close to the system boundaries (resembling the ordering of water on a surface) is reported.
+Depletion-induced aggregation of rods enhanced by clustering is observed to produce a novel model of attractive pairs of rods separated by a line of spheres in a quasi-2D, vertically-shaken, granular gas of rods and spheres.
+We show that the stability of these peculiar granular aggregates increases as a function of shaking intensity.
+Velocity distributions of spheres inside and outside of a pair of rods trapping a line of spheres show a clear suppression of the momentum acquired by the trapped spheres.
+The condensed phase formed between the rods is caused by a clustering instability of the trapped spheres, enhanced by a vertical guidance produced by the confining rods.
+The liberated area corresponding to direct excluded-volume pairs and indirect depletion-aggregated pairs is measured as a function of time.
+The stability of rod pairs mediated by spheres reveals an attraction comparable in strength to the one purely induced by depletion forces.